Do INFPs have anxiety? It’s a tight question.

 Fi can make a situation look terrible even when there’s no real danger.
 And sometimes, being emotional can lead you to a back-to-back losing streak.

-And ooh, anxiety loves the unknown.
+You should know that anxiety loves the unknown.

 Have a commitment?
 Show up.